 |102||Predict energy prices with in-database analytics||Code pattern|

-In this developer code pattern, you will learn how to load data from various sources and access it to perform research or other business-related activities using Netezza® Performance Server.
+In this developer code pattern, we will show you how to leverage the development and use of analytic algorithms to perform research or other business-related activities using Netezza® Performance Server.
+The Netezza Performance Server enables data mining tasks on large data sets using the computational power and parallelization mechanisms provided by the Netezza appliance.
 The parallel architecture of the Netezza database environment enables high-performance computation on large data sets, making it the ideal platform for large-scale data mining applications.

 - User loads Jupyter Notebook into IBM Cloud Pak for Data.

-- User connects to Netezza using nzpy library connector.
+- User connect to Netezza using Python connector.